-The loading unit is further divided into five main subunits: the rear part which interfaces with the lifting unit, the enclosure at the front, the roof top, and the two access doors.
-The rear part is made of a steel frame with aluminum sheet panels, the access doors are made of steel framing with aluminum sheeted panels, the front panel is made of a steel frame with aluminum sheet panels, and the roof top is made of steel framing with steel sheet metal panels.
-The access doors are equipped with electro-mechanical locks, in order to prevent the doors from opening accidentally when the loading unit is in motion, and electrical switches, which interrupt the command circuit and in turn prevent the loading unit from moving if the doors are open or not closed properly.

-The loading unit is connected to the lifting unit through fixed hinges and pins allow mechanical removal.
+The loading unit is further divided into five main subunits: the rear part which interfaces with the lifting unit, the enclosure at the front, the roof top, and the two access ramps.
+The rear part is made of a steel frame with aluminum sheet panels, the access ramps are made of steel framing with aluminum sheeted panels, the front panel is made of a steel frame with aluminum sheet panels, and the roof top is made of steel framing with steel sheet metal panels.
+The access ramps are monitored with electrical switches, which interrupt the command circuit and in turn prevent the loading unit from moving if the doors are open or not closed properly.
+The loading unit is connected to the lifting unit through fixed hinges and pins that allow mechanical removal.